ReliSA/STePSEnHECs-PaCt/catalogue/template.md

 ## Example(s) / Known Use(s) (optional)

-How the pattern has occurred in real world, may include diagrams and illustrations.
+How the pattern has occurred in real world.

+ - first example
+ - second example
+ - ...

 ## Notes (optional)